guilherme-akira/FART/README.md

-# RayUltraSimpleTracing
+# FART - Feebly Acceptable Ray Tracer
-A Ultra Simple Ray Tracer written in RUST.
+A poor implementation of a Ray Tracer.